12-Factor AgentOps

 Infrastructure parallel: Infrastructure as Code.

-Every agent action, every decision, every output, versioned and traceable.
+Every agent action, decision, and output, versioned and traceable.
 Not in a chat log that disappears.
 In git, where it's searchable, diffable, and survives the session.

 I track agent work through Beads, a git-backed issue tracker where every issue is a markdown file in the repo.
 When an agent closes an issue, the evidence lives in the commit.
-When it claims something works, I can git log the proof.
-Across 31 repos, this is the difference between "I think that agent did something" and "here's exactly what happened."
+Across 31 repos, that turns "I think that agent did something" into "here's exactly what happened."

 II.
 Context Loading: Stay under 40% context.